 Also called low blood sugar, hypoglycemia can affect your moods and overall well-being.
-Learn what causes low blood sugar and how you can keep your levels normal.
+Learn what causes low blood sugar symptoms and how you can keep your levels normal.

 Ask Patricia Ryder’s family and friends about her disposition, and they’ll tell you she’s awesome and fun to be around, except when she’s hungry.
 Her husband makes sure that she carries protein bars in her purse.
 Her friends do, too.

-“She gets mean and irritable when her blood sugar drops,” said her husband, Sam, said about her low blood sugar symptoms.
+“She gets mean and irritable when her blood sugar drops,” her husband, Sam, said about her low blood sugar symptoms.
 “It’s easily offset when she eats a small piece of candy, an energy bar, or has a few sips of orange juice.”

 Ryder agreed, “I tend to snap at people when I’m hungry.
 I don’t mean to, but I do.”